-- Annapolis Campus - Employee Assistance Program offered by Business Health Services at 800-327-2251 - o Anne Arundel County sexual assault hot line at 410-222-7273 - o Anne Arundel Medical Center at 443-481-1000 - Santa Fe Campus - o Employee Assistance Program offered by The Solutions Group at 505-254-3555 - o Solace Crisis Treatment Center at 505-986-9111 - o Christus St. Vincent Regional Medical Center at 505-913-3361 case.
+- Annapolis Campus - o Employee Assistance Program offered by Business Health Services at 800-327-2251 - o Anne Arundel County sexual assault hot line at 410-222-7273 - o Anne Arundel Medical Center at 443-481-1000 - Santa Fe Campus - o Employee Assistance Program offered by The Solutions Group at 505-254-3555 - Solace Crisis Treatment Center at 505-986-9111 - o Christus St. Vincent Regional Medical Center at 505-913-3361

+NOTE: While the above confidential resources may maintain an individual's confidentiality vis - à-vis the College, they may have reporting or other obligations under state law, such as mandatory reporting to the state in the case of abuse of minors; threat of imminent harm to self or others; or the requirement to testify if subpoenaed in a criminal case.
 At the beginning of any conversation, individuals may want to consider asking resources to describe their level of confidentiality.

-NOTE: While the above confidential resources may maintain an individual's confidentiality vis -à-vis the College, they may have reporting or other obligations under state law, such as mandatory reporting to the state in the case of abuse of minors; threat of imminent harm to self or others; or the requirement to testify if subpoenaed in a criminal